guillermoandrae/jersey/README.md

-# new jersey is trash
+# new jersey is trash.

+That's it.